-Weekly COT Report: USD Long Exposure Drops To A 3-Month Low
+Weekly COT Report: Bullish Exposure Hits A 5-Week High

-- Traders are their most bullish on CAD futures since March 2018
+- Traders are their most bearish on NZD in 10-months

-- Gold bugs pushed their net-long exposure to an 18-month high
+- Gold bugs pushed net-long exposure to a 3-year high

-- Net-long exposure for platinum hit a 9-week high
+- Net-long exposure for palladium hit a 5-week high

 Disclaimer: The information on this web site is not targeted at the general public of any particular country.
 It is not intended for distribution to residents in any country where such distribution or use would contravene any local law or regulatory requirement.
 The information and opinions in this report are for general information use only and are not intended as an offer or solicitation with respect to the purchase or sale of any currency or CFD contract.
 All opinions and information contained in this report are subject to change without notice.
 This report has been prepared without regard to the specific investment objectives, financial situation and needs of any particular recipient.
 Any references to historical price movements or levels is informational based on our analysis and we do not represent or warranty that any such movements or levels are likely to reoccur in the future.
 While the information contained herein was obtained from sources believed to be reliable, author does not guarantee its accuracy or completeness, nor does author assume any liability for any direct, indirect or consequential loss that may result from the reliance by any person upon any such information or opinions.